 The Insurance Company Is Saying You Contributed to the Cause of the Accident

-Florida’s contributory fault laws reduce the amount of compensation an accident victim receives if the victim contributes to the cause of the accident.
+Florida’s modified comparative fault laws reduce or extinguish the amount of compensation an accident victim receives if the victim contributes to the cause of the accident.

-In other words, if you are partially to blame for causing your injury, you do not receive compensation for the full value of your damages.
+If you are 50% or less to blame for causing your injury, you do not receive compensation for the full value of your damages.
 Instead, your compensation is reduced by your percentage of fault.

 Insurance companies use contributory fault to reduce the value of claims.
 Talking with a claims adjuster before talking with an attorney might hurt your claim.
 The insurance company might use an innocent statement that you did not intend to imply fault to allege contributory fault.